protomaps/PMTiles/spec/v3/spec.md

 #### Clustered (C)

-Clustered is a 1-byte field specifying if the data of the individual tiles in the data section is ordered by their Tile-ID (clustered) or not (not clustered).
+Clustered is a 1-byte field specifying if the data of the individual tiles in the data section is ordered by their TileID (clustered) or not (not clustered).
 Therefore, Clustered means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset when writing with deduplication.

 The field can have one of the following values: